PainfulDiodes/BeanPort/README.md

 | 0  | STATUS | Read-only  | bit 0 = read-available, bit 1 = write-ready (matches the 6850 ACIA's RDRF/TDRE convention) |
 | 1  | DATA   | Read/write | write = byte to send to the host; read = byte received from the host                       |

-"Read" and "write" are from the target system's point of view.
+"Read" and "Write" are from the target system's point of view.
 Which two actual port numbers these land on is a property of the target system's own address decoder — see the schematic for the specific mapping used there as an example.
 A dedicated external decoder (qualified by the target's I/O strobe) selects this register pair.
-The Pico never has to gate its own bus access — a firmware bug can't cause output-driver contention.
+The target should gate its own bus.

 ### Signal path